childers98/MART441-Web-Technologies/Week-11/README.md

-8. Objects cannot leave the canvas edges - add collider Needs to collide with orange and red...
+8. Objects cannot leave the canvas edges - add collider... hmmm Also should collide with orange and red...

 How Did It Go?
-Still not done!!
 I think this week went pretty well I only had trouble with the border collider.
 I looked online and tried some things from there but that only confused me more.
 I then started looking at previous coding things and still couldn't figure it out.
 Otherwise it felt like a lot of stuff I knew and sort of remembered.

 Homework